trafiklab/trafiklab.se/content/api/netex-datasets/netex-sweden/_index.md

 In order to retrieve the static data you need an API key.
 Technical details for fetching the data can be found in the API's OpenAPI specification.

-To see which operators are included in this dataset see the documentation in the [Netex Regional API](/api/netex-datasets/netex-regional/#which-operators-are-covered-by-this-dataset).
+To see which operators are included in this dataset see the [table above](#operators-covered-by-this-dataset).

 {{% note %}}
 **Where to download**